Northern Rockies Trail

 Route

-From Kinuseo Falls in the park, the next section of the NRT continues Northwest to Pine Le Moray Provincial Park.
-After that, it continues to the Peace Arm of Williston Lake.
+From Azouzetta Lake, the Southernmost section of the Northern Rockies Trail is in the Hart Ranges and continues North to the Peace Arm of Williston Lake.
 The trail includes a crossing of this arm of the lake, and continues Northwest into the Muskwa Ranges.

 The Northernmost section of the Northern Rockies Trail goes North from the Toad River, parallels the length of Muncho Lake and the Alaska Highway, finally crossing the highway before coming back to it at the Liard River.
 The trail’s Northern Terminus is Liard Hot Springs Provincial Park.